MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 In the diagram:

-- Each tier of the application is hosted in a dedicated subnet such as, web tier, app tier, and data tier.
+- Each tier of the application is hosted in a dedicated subnet such as, front end tier, app tier, and data tier.
 - A network security group is configured for each of these subnets.

 Configuring network security groups in a different way than shown above can result in incorrect configuration of some or all of the network security groups and can create issues in troubleshooting.
 It can also make it difficult to monitor and log.